o3de/sig-graphics-audio/testing-guidance/Automation-Authoring-Maintaining-Editor-Python-Bindings.md

 TIMEOUT is in seconds.
 Jenkins will terminate jobs that run longer than 1800 seconds so setting this Ctest timeout to values larger would be terminated by Jenkins. `EditorTestSuite` and `EditorBatchedTest` themselves have a timeout default.
 Cumulative timeout total for EditorTestSuite should be less than CMakeLists.txt TIMEOUT for a given pytest suite module.

-## 6.0 Using Notepad++ to Assmeble Code for New Components
+## 6.0 Using Notepad++ to Assemble Code for New Components

 You can use Notepad++ search replace once you've figured out a components common name and successfully scripting the creation of that component and dump of the property paths with type as shown in section 2.5.

 - Starting with the list of property paths with type do some simple replace with extended characters to chop off the spew prefix and extra lines.
-- Locate and delete lines for 'Controler' and 'Configuration' since these are actually grouping stubs not properties you would set.
+- Locate and delete lines for 'Controller' and 'Configuration' since these are actually grouping stubs not properties you would set.
 - Your list of property paths with types your starting point will look like
 ```text
 'Controller|Configuration|Stars Asset' ('Asset<StarsAsset>', 'Visible')